Cetto c'è, senzadubbiamente: Plot

+Cast

 Release

 The film was released on 8 October 2019.

 Reception

 The movie grossed €4.9 million in Italy.

-Giovanni De Stefano, of Rolling Stone Italia, wrote in a review that, while the premises were good, even if not on the same level as the first movie, the movie overall wasn't very funny and it was quite boring but also adding that it wasn't this the biggest problem of the movie but that it was the fact that according to him the movie "made laugh the wrongful type of people" and, comparing it to Alec Baldwin interpretation of Donald Trump, "it wasn't as funny as the politics from which it took inspiration" and finally saying he hoped that there would be a fourth movie in the series to better serve as an epilogue.
+Giovanni De Stefano, of Rolling Stone Italia, wrote in a review that, while the premises were good, even if not on the same level as the first movie, the movie overall wasn't very funny and it was quite boring but also adding that it wasn't this the biggest problem of the movie but that it was that according to him the movie "made laugh the wrongful type of people" and, comparing it to Alec Baldwin interpretation of Donald Trump, "it wasn't as funny as the politics from which it took inspiration" and finally saying he hoped that there would be a fourth movie in the series to better serve as an epilogue.

 Luca Ceccotti wrote that the movie wasn't from a technical point of view very good but also said that the movie represented the best use until this point of the character Cetto La Qualunque and that it was the best movie in the trilogy, praising its paraphrasing and parody of citations of Karl Marx, Friedrich Engels and Julius Caesar, the popular way of speaking he uses and the idea of the people being so discontent with current politics to prefer a return to monarchical rule to a democratic republic.

 Martina Barone was quite critical of the movie, saying that it was poorly executed, especially the story, and that the movie wasn't able to use the concepts like sovereigntism or of monarchical rule in Italy.